Drill bit: Trepan

-Wood drill bits
+For wood

 Brad point bit

 The brad point drill bit (also known as lip and spur drill bit, and dowel drill bit) is a variation of the twist drill bit which is optimized for drilling in wood.

 Conventional twist drill bits tend to wander when presented to a flat workpiece.
 For metalwork, this is countered by drilling a pilot hole with a spotting drill bit.
 In wood, the brad point drill bit is another solution: the center of the drill bit is given not the straight chisel of the twist drill bit, but a spur with a sharp point, and four sharp corners to cut the wood.
 While drilling, the sharp point of the spur pushes into the soft wood to keep the drill bit in line.

 Metals are typically isotropic, so even an ordinary twist drill bit will shear the edges of the hole cleanly.
 Wood drilled across the grain, however, produces long strands of wood fiber.
 These long strands tend to pull out of the hole, rather than being cleanly cut at the hole edge.
 The brad point drill bit has the outside corner of the cutting edges leading, so that it cuts the periphery of the hole before the inner parts of the cutting edges plane off the base of the hole.
 By cutting the periphery first, the lip maximizes the chance that the fibers can be cut cleanly, rather than having to be pulled messily from the timber.

 Brad point drill bits are also effective in soft plastic.
 When using conventional twist drill bits in a handheld drill, where the drilling direction is not maintained perfectly throughout the operation, there is a tendency for hole edges to be "smeared" due to side friction and heat.

 In metal, the brad point drill bit is confined to drilling only the thinnest and softest sheet metals, ideally with a drill press.
 The bits have an extremely fast cutting tool geometry: no point angle, combined with a large (considering the flat cutting edge) lip angle, causes the edges to take a very aggressive cut with relatively little point pressure.
 This means these bits tend to bind in metal; given a workpiece of sufficient thinness, they have a tendency to punch through and leave the bit's cross-sectional geometry behind.

 Brad point drill bits are ordinarily available in diameters from 3–16 mm.